darktrojan/csscoverage/README.md

 ## Install

-It's currently too early in the development process to package and release this extension.
+Packaged versions of this add-on can be found at https://addons.mozilla.org/en-US/firefox/addon/css-coverage/ .

 To get a working version of this repo in your Firefox profile, clone it into your extensions directory as `csscoverage@darktrojan.net` and start Firefox.
 You'll need to use Nightly or Developer Edition, as the source code is not signed.

 ## Usage

 After install you'll see a button on your toolbar (currently this button has a white diamond and four coloured triangles for an icon).
 Clicking it will open the sidebar, where results will be displayed.
-To scan the current page at any point click the button labelled "click me".
+To scan the current page at any point click the button labelled "Scan Current Page".

 To set up automatic scanning of pages when they load, the pref `extensions.csscoverage.domains` is a space-separated list of hostnames.
 Include the port number if necessary (e.g. `localhost:8080`).